sirtimbly/frets/README.md

 ```

 And, that's the short version.
 You can call `F.mountTo("some_id")` and after a build your app should be fully reactive.
 I recommend configuring webpack with hot-reloading.
 It's super helpful.
 There's no special webpack plugins required for FRETS development - just `tsloader` for typescript support.

+## Registry: Simple Form Fields on the State

+When you are creating an app in FRETS normally, for every single piece of data you have to create a property on your model class and an updater action on your actions class.
+This can become tedius when you are simply storing and displaying strings from a form input.
+To overcome this FRETS now offers a method called `registerField()` which takes a string as it's key.
+This adds values storage, validation storage, and updater actions to the props and actions inside the FRETS app.
+These are then accessible through the `getField()` method or directly on the `props.registeredFields` object.
+The updater action expects to receive a change event with a target of type `HTMLInputElement`.
+Though this approach sort of breaks "Rule 2: No Magic Strings", it greatly reduces boilerplate code and enables greater opportunities for recursive or dynamic UI generation.

 ## What and Why?